stefanwerfling/flyingfish/README.md

 The name of the project is an allusion to the fish that is "air" in an atypical environment for it.
 Nevertheless, the fish copes perfectly here.
 This is how I see the project with the Nginx server and the interacting components.
 The name also goes well with "Docker" a whale.

+#### Extentions
+As mentioned above "7. and more" I will include many extensions in the project, these can be used, but do not have to.
+I think that brings added value to the project in the form of more use cases.

+##### Flyingfish-Shield
+The shield is supposed to provide protection for the Nginx, or the application behind the Nginx.
+As shown above, the NJS module is implemented in Nginx.
+The IPs are checked via the Nginx stream.
+During my development with the module and the Upnp Nat, I noticed in the logs that constant IPs around the world were querying my unknown (and briefly living) server.
+My research has shown that the IPs are already known and that IPs are from Internet scanners from all nations to uncover the network.

+My idea for this is to take information from databases and projects that are already known and to block these IPs.
+In addition, I thought of adding a "knock" function.
+The "knock" triggers a ritual and then the IP is safely let through again.
+Maybe you can also join forces with other projects.
+I'll expand on this idea further later.

 # Project-Parts
 * Nginx Manager
 * SSH-Server
+* Onion/Tor-Service
 * DynLocation (TODO)

 # Nginx Manager